 In order to become a registered trade marks attorney, a person must have a degree or diploma or post graduate qualification, and have passed (or be exempted from) examinations in four subject groups.

 Intending candidates may ascertain whether their qualifications meet the requirements of the Regulations, by making an application to the Professional Standards Board for Patent and Trade Marks Attorneys.

-Click here to see Prescribed Subject Groups you require.
+Click here to see Prescribed Subject Topics you require.